-Although there are long-running corporations in the Philippines who have already been following the SDGs even before the UN crafted them two years ago, the country still faces some barriers to its broader agenda.
+Although there are long-running corporations in the Philippines which have already been following the SDGs even before the UN crafted them two years ago, the country still faces some barriers to its broader agenda.

 Sustainability reporting is not mandatory in Thailand—and yet Thai firms outnumber their Asean peers in the latest Dow Jones Sustainability Indices.
 Kesara Manchusree, head of the Thai stock exchange, tells Eco-Business how she's pushing for sustainability to take root in one of the region's most competitive capital markets.